Painted Tiles Mural

 Students will work as a team to create a wall mural made up of individually painted tiles.

 By Elizabeth Basa [Elizabeth is a teacher at the Islamic Foundation in Chicago.]

 What You Need:

 - white non-glossy ceramic tiles

-- acrylic or oil paint
+- acrylic or oil paint or permanent markers

 - silicon glue/dispenser gun

 - Each student is given a tile to design.
 It is best to encourage them to draw rough drafts on white paper cut out to be the size of your tile.